Our Board Members

 He holds a Bachelor’s degree in business, a Masters degree in Leadership and Management and a Graduate Diploma in Corporate Governance.
 Peter is a Fellow of the Australian Institute of Management and a Graduate of the Australian Institute of Company Directors.
 He is a Churchill Fellow.

-Peter joined the board in 2021 and was appointed Treasurer.
-He is also a member of the Finance, Audit, Risk and Property Committee.
+Peter joined the board in 2021 and is a member of the Finance, Audit, Risk and Property Committee.

 Ramsay has been employed in the Information Technology (IT) industry for over 30 years, as a Project Executive/Manager and has solid business acumen with proven experience in the IT field.
 He is a Senior Member of the Australian Computer Society and his core strength is to apply technology to help clients design, build and run businesses.